 At GCEA, we have developed a community solar project to make the benefits of solar available to any members without their own net metering capabilities.
 Benefits include:

 - Clean energy offset for some of your electric usage without the upfront cost of installing rooftop solar on your property

 - Co-op assumes all responsibility and liability for the system

-- For additional information, please click here for Community Solar Garden
+- For additional information, please visit our Community Solar Garden page

 Without a battery and a smart inverter, most solar arrays do not provide power during outages.

-A: If you are purchasing a rooftop solar array, be sure to ask…
+If you are purchasing a rooftop solar array, be sure to ask:

 - What is the total installed (turnkey) cost of the system?